DataDog/documentation/content/en/developers/metrics/dogstatsd_metrics_submission.md

 | `SampleRate` | Double          | Sample rate, between `0` (no sample) and `1` (all datapoints are dropped), to apply to this particular metric.
 See the [Sample Rate section](#sample-rates) to learn more. |
 | `Tags`       | List of Strings | List of Tags to apply to this particular metric.
 See the [Metrics Tagging](#metrics-tagging) section to learn more.                                                        |

-Distributoins are specific to DogStatsD.
+Distributions are specific to DogStatsD.
 Find below short code snippets depending of your language that you can run to emit a `DISTRIBUTION` metric type-stored as `DISTRIBUTION` metric type-into Datadog.
-Learn more about the [`DISTRIBUTION` type in the metric types documentation][10].
+Learn more about the [`DISTRIBUTION` type in the metric types documentation][11].

 {{< tabs >}}
 {{% tab "Python" %}}